JackJack33/iss-tracker/README.md

 #### Containerized
 1. Make sure Docker is intalled on your computer
 2. Download or clone this repository into a directory.
-5. In the directory, run `docker-compose up` And wait for the Docker image to generate and for the Flask app to start.
+3. In the directory, run `docker-compose up` And wait for the Docker image to generate and for the Flask app to start.
-7. To check things are up and running, in a separate terminal window run `docker ps -a`
+4. To check things are up and running, in a separate terminal window run `docker ps -a`
-8. See Flask Interaction below
+5. See Flask Interaction below
+6. To run unit tests, navigate to the `test` directory and run `pytest`.
+This involves testing some of the Flask app functions, so the container MUST be up and running for this to work.

 ### Flask Interaction
 You can interact with the flask app via `curl localhost:5000/<route>` once it is up and running.